 I enjoy running and traveling.
 Some say I’m fully crazy as I’ve completed 4 full marathons!
 Fun fact – I met my husband while I was working as a vet at a practice in Westminster.
 He came in with his dog as one of my appointments and there was instant chemistry.
 A few weeks later he sent a letter thanking me for the care and time I took with his dog, and asking if he could buy or bring me dinner.
 I still have that letter to this day.
 I’m glad I took a leap of faith and said yes because the rest is history.

 I’ve wanted to be a veterinarian since before I could even correctly spell the word.
 I came home from a career day in elementary school and knew that being a vet was exactly what I wanted to be, and to this day, I don't regret that decision.
-There are days that can be very challenging, but knowing that I make a difference to my patients and their owners makes me continue to love what I do.
+Some days can be very challenging, but knowing that I make a difference to my patients and their owners makes me continue to love what I do.
 I truly enjoy helping pets live healthy lives, which in turn improves the bond with their pet parents.

 What is your goal with every patient visit?